puzrin/reflow_micro.discarded/doc/heater_assembly.md

 ## MCH pads insulation

-Since MCH has open pads and been covered by reflor foil, those should be insulated.
-This is done by peace of kapton (polyimide) sicky tape.
+Since MCH has open pads and been covered by reflector foil, those should be insulated.
+This is done by peace of kapton (polyimide) sticky tape.

 <img src="images/mch_insulated.jpg" width="60%" alt="MCH insulation">